Xposed-Modules-Repo/com.rifsxd.processhook/README.md

 ## Getting Started

-To get started with Game Unlocker, follow these steps:
+To get started with Process Hook, follow these steps:

 1. Ensure that your Android device is rooted.

 2. Install the Xposed/Lsposed Framework on your device.

-3. Download the Game Unlocker module from the [releases section](https://github.com/rifsxd/process-hook/releases) of this repository.
+3. Download the Process Hook module from the [releases section](https://github.com/rifsxd/process-hook/releases) of this repository.

 4. Install the downloaded apk :
    - Open Xposed/Lsposed Manager.